So, what are exogenous ketones? If you’re absolutely new to the ketogenic diet and exogenous ketones, then this post will be useful for you.

 Exogenous simply means ‘out of body’.
 We can all produce endogenous (in the body) ketones when following a ketogenic diet or while fasting.
 This occurs when we have depleted our glycogen stores and our bodies need another fuel source and so the liver starts converting fat—nutritional or body fat—into ketones which are then transported to cells and used as energy.

 A helpful analogy could be diabetics using insulin.
-People with type one diabetes cannot produce endogenous insulin and so they take must take exogenous insulin to survive.
+People with type one diabetes cannot produce endogenous insulin.
+So they take must take exogenous insulin to survive.
 Whereas, most people produce their own endogenous insulin and do not need to administer exogenous insulin.

 What are the benefits of ketosis?